In many sentences, adjectives are used to perform the purpose of nouns.

 - The English are proud of their sense of humor.

 Adjectives can be used with the article ‘the’.
 These expressions are plural.
 Examples are given below: the rich, the poor, the jobless, the unemployed, the deaf, the blind etc.

 - The government should do something for the jobless.

 The adjective cannot be used without the article ‘the’ in these expressions.
 In some cases, these expressions can have a singular meaning.
 Examples are: the accused, the injured, the diseased etc.

-- The diseased is survived by his wife.
+- The deceased is survived by his wife.

 Some adjectives stand for persons.
 They can also be used as nouns.